Shahin1991/emirates-flight-status/README.md

 Project uses React

+Flow:

+The input for departure airport and arrival airport is done using response from airport API.
+The input for depDate is computed in code as the today, yesterday and tomorrow.
+When a user selects the inputs and clicks on View details button, the API for flight status is hit with the query string parameters.
+The flight results card section below is rendered on receiving the result from 'flight status' API.
+(Since API for flight status is CORS restricted, we are showing mock results)

 Assumptions:

 Currently, the API for getting flight status for Emirates is blocked by CORS.
 Hence, using a mock response from an actual result to show the results